-- Add rosemary and garlic in cheesecloth, olive oil and chicken broth to stockpot and cover.
+- Add cheesecloth bundle, olive oil and chicken broth to stockpot and cover.

 - Place stockpot over high heat and bring to a boil.
 Once you hear that liquid is boiling, reduce heat to lowest setting and allow to cook for two hours.

-- Uncover stockpot and remove cheesecloth holding rosemary and garlic and discard.
+- Uncover stockpot and remove cheesecloth bundle and discard.

 - Bring chickpea mixture to a boil and add pasta.
 Cook until just al dente.